Top

 16%

-Increased user engagement during the 3-month event period
+User engagement exceeded government expectations during the 3-month event period

 77%

-Completion rate achieved during the 3-month event period.
+Completion rate of the full learning experience during the event period.

 100,000+